-Project selection is “fast tracked” through standardized practices that establish parameters and boundaries for how projects are to be proposed and selected.
+Project selection can be “fast tracked” through standardized practices that establish parameters and boundaries for how projects are to be proposed and selected.
 Standardized practices set the stage through pre-defined steps and related “viability criteria” - forming the basis which all proposals are evaluated and measured.
 This paves the way to consistent, informed and timely decision making (a.k.a the ultimate goal).

 Every project begins with a proposal, but not every proposal can or should become a project.
 In a world of limited resources, choices have to be made.
 Not every project has viability.
 And, amongst those that do, any limited resources, (including people, time, money and equipment), must be applied judiciously.
 Consider the risks if resources are misapplied: